Evans Experientialism Evans Experientialism

 But when quinn the eskimo gets here,

-Ev’rybody’s gonna wanna doze.
+Ev’rybody’s gonna wanna doze. * (see corrective note from Doug Meyer below.)

 Come all without, come all within,